 Games and PE:

-Children will need their PE kit in school all week however, games is now on a Wednesday and PE on Friday.
+Children will need their PE kit in school all week however, gymnastics is now on a Tuesday afternoon and games on a Friday.
 We will be focusing on invasion games and gymnastic balances this term.

 Kit: Trainers, white shirt, blue shorts, football socks.